-Univariate analysis failed to support 18F-NaF PET imaging as a useful predictor of tSRE and TTP; therefore, subsequent multivariable analysis included 18F-FDG PET parameters (Table 4).
-A model incorporating SUV{max} of the index lesion at scan1 and unit difference in SUV{max} in up to 5 lesions led to stronger predictive capability for tSRE and TTP than single parameters or other multivariable models.
-Patients with greater reductions in uptake on scan2 versus scan1 were found to have improved prognosis.
-Specifically, patients in whom the difference between scan2 and scan1 was 1 SD lower (greater decline with therapy) saw a 75% decrease (HR, 4.14) in risk of tSRE (P < 0.01) and a decrease of 50% (HR, 1.98) in risk of progression (P = 0.02), suggesting that the combination of 18F-FDG uptake measures from both scans identifies patients at risk for skeletal-related events or disease progression.
-Results were similar using SUL{peak} in this model.
+Univariate analysis failed to support F-NaF PET imaging as a useful predictor of tSRE and TTP; therefore, subsequent multivariable analysis included F-FDG PET parameters (Table 4).
+A model incorporating SUVmax of the index lesion at scan1 and unit difference in SUVmax in up to 5 lesions led to stronger predictive capability for tSRE and TTP than single parameters or other multivariable models.
+Patients with greater reductions in uptake on scan2 vs scan1 were found to have improved prognosis.
+Specifically, patients in which the difference between scan2 and scan1 was 1 SD lower (greater decline wth therapy) saw a 75% decrease (HR 4.14) in risk of tSRE (p<0.01) and a decrease of 50% (HR 1.98) in risk of progression (p=0.02), suggesting that the combination of FDG uptake measures from both scans identifies patients at risk for skeletal related events or disease progression.
+Results were similar using SULpeak in this model.
 Kaplan-Meier curves for the multivariable analysis are shown in Supplemental Figure 1.

-Table 5 and Figure 2 show response by mPERCIST.
-Eleven patients had PD by mPERCIST, whereas 1 patient had CR, 6 patients had PR, and 6 had stable disease.
-Four patients were unevaluable, either because none of the lesions was above the liver SUL{peak} threshold (n = 3) or there was liver disease present and an alternative aorta ROI was not available.
+Table 5 and Figure 2 show response by mPERCIST criteria.
+Eleven patients had PD by mPERCIST, while one patient had CR, 6 patients had PR and 6 had SD.
+Four patients were unevaluable, either because none of the lesions were above the liver SULpeak threshold (n=3) or there was liver disease present and an alternative aorta ROI was not available.
 Supplemental Table 7 details the tumor response parameters.
-Responding patients (mPER-CIST CR+PR+ stable disease) (n = 13) had significant prolongation of tSRE, TTP, and a trend toward improved OS (not statistically significant) compared with nonresponders (PD).
-The median tSRE of patients in the response group was 47.6 mo (95% confidence interval [CI]: 29.7 to NA mo) compared with 4.6 mo (95% CI: 4.1 to NA mo) in patients with PD (P = 0.007).
-The median TTP of patients in response group was 14.1 mo (95% CI: 5.4 to NA mo) compared with 3.8 mo (95% CI: 3.5 to NA mo) in patients with PD (P = 0.028).
-Similarly, the median OS of patients in response group was 47.0 mo (95% CI: 23.7 to NA mo) compared with 25 mo (95% CI: 18.5 to NA mo) in patients with PD, but was not statistically significant (P = 0.10).
+Responding patients (mPERCIST CR+PR+SD) (n=13) had significant prolongation of tSRE, TTP, and a trend towards improved OS (not statistically significant) compared to non-responders (PD).
+The median tSRE of patients in the response group was 47.6 months (95% CI: 29.7 to NA months) compared to 4.6 months (95% CI: 4.1 to NA months) in patients with PD (p=0.007).
+The median TTP of patients in response group was 14.1 months (95% CI: 5.4 to NA months) compared to 3.8 months (95% CI: 3.5 to NA months) in patients with PD (p=0.028).
+Similarly, the median OS of patients in response group was 47.0 months (95% CI: 23.7 to NA months) compared to 25 months (95% CI: 18.5 to NA months) in patients with PD, but was not statistically significant (p=0.10).

-PERCIST have not been evaluated for 18F-NaF PET, however, we note that in 8 patients who underwent both 18F-FDG PET and 18F-NaF PET scans with PD by 18F-FDG PET mPERCIST, 5 of 8 (63%) were considered PD because of new 18F-FDG-avid lesions, but only 3 of 8 (38%) had new lesions noted in their 18F-NaF PET scans.
-No scans that were not considered PD by 18F-FDG PET were considered PD by 18F-NaF PET.
+PERCIST criteria have not be evaluated for F-NaF PET, However, we note that in 8 patients that had both F-FDG PET and F-NaF PET scans with PD by F-FDG PET mPERCIST, 5/8 (63%) were considered PD because of new FDG-avid lesions, but only 3/8 (38%) had new lesions noted in their F-NaF PET scans.
+No scans that were not considered PD by F-FDG PET were considered PD by F-NaF PET.